moufette-tools/moufette/README.md

 ## How does it work?

+Moufette is built of 2 parts:
-Moufette is an embedable JS widget with such back-end to collect user feedback with screenshots.
-It also allows your users to vote on upcomoing features.
+1. Embedable JS widget, to collect user feedback with screenshots, also allows your users to vote on upcomoing features
+2. Dashboard to control the widget, custumize it and review feedbacks and votes.

+After you deploy Moufette to heroku. it will auto-generate the widget snippet code for you, to embed in your web app.
 Moufette makes it easier for your users to help you build a better app.

 <p align="center">
 <img src="https://moufette-public.s3.amazonaws.com/website-assets/widget.gif" width="250px">